Gender in speculative fiction: Television

 The 1960s also saw the first speculative presentations of women outside the realm of domestic life.
 Star Trek's Lt.
 Uhura is a famous early example of a woman space explorer, and her race made her a role-model for black women in particular.
 Her inclusion in the series is credited with bringing more women into science fiction fandom.
 The character was seen as a success of the feminist and civil rights movements of the era, representing the ideal of racial equality and women's ability to find meaningful employment outside of marriage and family.
 However, her role never rose beyond that of futuristic receptionist, and her uniform and prominent but generally silent placement in the background of scenes made her the series primary eye candy.

 SF series of the 1970s followed in a similar vein, with speculative elements used to physically empower women, while society required that they pretend to be typical and non-threatening.
 Examples include The Bionic Woman and the television adaption of Wonder Woman.

+Recent trends in speculative fiction now address social and political issues with a focus on feminist themes responding to contemporary events.
+Adaptations like Hulu's The Handmaid's Tale, based on Margaret Atwood's 1985 novel, delve into themes of reproductive rights, patriarchy, and personal autonomy, echoing modern socio-political discussions on gender and power.Hulu's adaptation of The Handmaid’s Tale (2017).
+These adaptations demonstrate the ongoing relevance of feminist speculative fiction in times of heightened political and social discourse.

+Similarly, N.K.
+Jemisin's Broken Earth trilogy explores oppression, race, and power dynamics within speculative settings, expanding the genre through a feminist and anti-colonial lens.
+Jemisin's work has been noted for tackling themes of social justice and resilience in fresh ways, while Naomi Alderman's The Power critiques historical and modern inequalities through a narrative that envisions women developing unique physical abilities.

+Global perspectives in feminist speculative fiction

+While much of feminist speculative fiction highlights Western authors, a growing body of work from around the world introduces diverse cultural perspectives.
+The Postworld In-Between Utopia and Dystopia: Intersectional, Feminist, and Non-Binary Approaches in 21st-Century Speculative Literature and Culture showcases a range of feminist, intersectional, and non-binary viewpoints from both Western and non-Western authors.
+This collection explores how gender and intersectionality are portrayed in speculative fiction, providing insights into feminist utopian and dystopian narratives that reflect broader global viewpoints.

+Authors like Nalo Hopkinson from Jamaica and Nnedi Okorafor from Nigeria bring unique perspectives to speculative fiction, often incorporating cultural heritage and folklore to address universal themes of gender, power, and identity.
+Their works contribute to a wider understanding of gender issues across varied cultural contexts.